 Fibroblasts are mesenchymal cells derived from the embryonic mesoderm.
 They have been extensively used for a wide range of cellular and molecular studies.
-This is mainly because they are one of easiest types of cells to grow in culture, and their durability makes them amenable to a wide variety of manipulations ranging from studies employing gene transfection to microinjection.
+This is mainly because they are one of the easiest types of cells to grow in culture, and their durability makes them amenable to a wide variety of manipulations ranging from studies employing gene transfection to microinjection.
 There is good evidence that fibroblasts in different parts of the body are intrinsically different [1].
-Fibroblasts within tissues are exposed to a dynamic mechnical environment, which influences the structure integrity of both healthy and healing soft tissue.
+Fibroblasts within tissues are exposed to a dynamic mechanical environment, which influences the structure integrity of both healthy and healing soft tissue.
 Fibroblasts secrete a nonrigid extracellular matrix that is rich in type I and/or type III collagen [2].
-Ovarian fibroblasts stimulate human ovarian cancer cell invasion and expression of 72-kDa gelatinase A (MMP-2) [3].
+As cells of mesenchymal origin, human bladder stromal fibroblasts (HBdSF) also secrete FGF-7, which interact primarily with bladder epithelial cells [3].
+FGF-7 secreted by HBdSF is essential for stimulating the formation of a multilayered stratified bladder epithelium [4].

-HOF from ScienCell Research Laboratories are isolated from human prostate tissue.
-HOF are cryopreserved at primary culture and delivered frozen.
-Each vial contains >5 x 105 cells in 1 ml volume.
-HOF are characterized by their spindle morphology and immunofluorescent method with antibody to fibronectin.
-HOF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HOF are guaranteed to further expand for 15 population doublings at the condition provided by ScienCell Research Laboratories.
+HBdSF from ScienCell Research Laboratories are isolated from human bladder tissue.
+HBdSF are cryopreserved at secondary culture (passage one) and are delivered frozen.
+Each vial contains >5 x 10^5 cells in 1 ml volume.
+HBdSF are characterized by immunofluorescent method with antibody to fibronectin.
+HBdSF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HBdSF are guaranteed to further expand for 15 population doublings at the condition provided by ScienCell Research Laboratories.